KRR-Oxford/DeepOnto/docs/using_deeponto.md

 --------------------------------
 ## Ontology Data Processing

-to ...
+This section introduces some scripts for processing ontology data and creating OM resources.
+The pruning, subsumption mapping generation, negative candidate mapping generation algorithms were proposed in our [resource paper](https://arxiv.org/abs/2205.03447).

 ### Ontology Pruning

 The script `onto_prune.py` is used to prune an ontology by preserving classes according to a list of class IRIs while keeping the hierarchy.
 Specifically, if a class's IRI is not present in the input IRI list, then any axioms it involves will be deleted, and its parents will be asserted to be the parents of its children, so as to preserve the hierarchy.

-> This can be seen as the most basic hierarchy preservation; in future, we will exploit logic modules to preserve more hierarchical information.
+?> This can be seen as the most basic hierarchy preservation; in future, we will exploit logic modules to preserve more hierarchical information.

+Parameters of `onto_prune.py`:

+- **saved_path**(*str*): the path to the output directory.
+- **src_onto_path**(*str*): the path to the source ontology that is about to be pruned.
+- **preserved_iris_path**(*str*): the path to the file of class IRIs (one per line) that will be preserved.

 Example usage of `onto_prune.py` for ontology pruning:

-**Step 1**: Run the script with the specified output directory, the path to the source ontology to be pruned, and the file of preserved class IRIs where each line states a class IRI.
+**Step 1**: Run the script with the above arguments specified.

 ```python
 python onto_prune.py \